cmusatyalab/elijah-openstack/cloudlet-gateway/docs/gpu-passthrough-overview.md

 ### Container Access to GPU

-Nvidia-docker enables containers to access GPU easily.
+nvidia-docker enables containers to access GPU easily.
 See [repo](https://github.com/junjuew/ansible-dotfiles/) for installation.

-## Performance
+## Performance Overhead

+We used two benchmarks to measure the overhead introduced by VM and container virtuation.
+The first benchmark [DeepBench](https://github.com/baidu-research/DeepBench) is compute-intensive.
+In particular, we focused on convolution operation --- the core workload of convolutional neural networks.
+The second benchmark [BandwidthTest](https://github.com/parallel-forall/code-samples/blob/master/series/cuda-cpp/optimize-data-transfers/bandwidthtest.cu) evaluated the data transfer bandwidth between the host and the GPU.

-We measure the overhead introduced by virtuation for both compute and memory transfer.
+*In both experiments, the overhead introduced by virtualization is <2.5%.*

 ### HW & SW Setup

-The GPU in test is NVIDIA Tesla GTX 1080 Ti GPU with following setup.
+The GPU in test is NVIDIA Tesla GTX 1080 Ti GPU.

 * Max GPU Clock: 1911 MHz(Graphics), 5505 MHz(Memory)
 * Default Computing mode

-The software in use in bare-metal, VM, and container inside the VM is kept the same.
+The software in bare-metal, VM, and container-inside-VM is kept the same.

 * Ubuntu 16.04
 * linux kernel 4.4.0-130
 * 396.37 NVIDIA driver + cuda 9.0 + cudnn 7.1.4.18

-The VM is created using qemu-kvm 2.6.2 through libvirt.
-GPU passthrough is done through vfio.
+The VM is created using qemu-kvm 2.6.2 and libvirt.
+GPU passthrough is achieved through vfio.
-The container inside the VM is created using nvidia-docker 2.0.3 and docker 18.03.1.
+The container-inside-VM is created using nvidia-docker 2.0.3 and docker 18.03.1.

 ### Convolution Kernels --- Compute

 We used floating point general matrix multiplication from [this benchmark](https://github.com/baidu-research/DeepBench).
-THe benchmark is invoked with
+The benchmark is invoked with

 ```bash
 ./conv_bench inferenct float
 ```

+The benchmark uses *cudnnFindConvolutionForwardAlgorithm* in cudnn to determine the convolution algorithm to use at runtime.
+In our experiments, such dynamic algorithm selection results in large variance of execution time as different algorithms are used across different runs.
+It is unclear why cudnn would select different algorithms even when convolution parameters are kept the same.
+To obtain reproducible results, we manuallly fixed the convolutional algorithm to be CUDNN_CONVOLUTION_FWD_ALGO_IMPLICIT_PRECOMP_GEMM in the code.
+See [here](https://docs.nvidia.com/deeplearning/sdk/cudnn-developer-guide/index.html#api-introduction) for more on what the algorithm does.

+We used the same convolutional kernels as described in [DeepBench](https://github.com/baidu-research/DeepBench) "Server Inference Setup" for comparison.

-#### Convolution Speed
+#### Convolution Experiment Parameters

 | Experiment | Input Size    | Filter Size   | # of Filters | Padding (h, w) | Stride (h, w) |
 |----------------|--------------------------------|---------------|--------------|----------------|---------------|
 | 1 | W = 341, H = 79, C = 32, N = 4 | R = 5, S = 10 | 32           | 0,0            | 2,2           |